SeanE15/Project-/README.md

 **<p align="center"> Analysis of Results**

-From what we can see from the dataset above - when passed through the program that I have written it has produces a range of results about the 3 species of Iris.
+From what we can see from the dataset above - when passed through the program that I have written it has produced a range of results about the 3 species of Iris.
 When comparing Sepal Length the Iris Virginica had some of the larger varieties found on the particular day that the information was collected.
 However the general sepal length of the 3 species seems to be, on average, fairly consistent (with a few irregularities here and there.)
-Generally in Sepal Length the majority of Iris' measured came between 5cm and 7cm in length, with the mean measurement coming in at 5.84cm.
-The same could be said for Sepal Width, with the majority of flowers coming in between 2.5cm and 3.5cm with the mean measurement being 3.05cm.
+Generally in Sepal Length the majority of Iris' measured fell between 5cm and 7cm in length, with the mean measurement coming in at 5.84cm.
+The same could be said for Sepal Width, with the majority of flowers falling between 2.5cm and 3.5cm with the mean measurement being 3.05cm.

 Petal Length and Width provide much starker sets of information.
-Iris Setosa's petal sizes, both in width and length were dwarfed by the other two species - with petal length of between 1cm and 2cm - with the average being 1.5cm and the average petal width being between 0.1cm and 0.5cm.
+Iris Setosa's petal sizes, both in width and length were dwarfed by the other two species - with Petal Length of between 1cm and 2cm - with the average being 1.5cm and the average Petal Width being between 0.1cm and 0.5cm.
 According to the dataset provided the Iris Versicolor has longer petals starting at 3cm and finishing just over 5cm in length - with the average being 4.00cm.
 The petal width measurements were between 1.0cm and 1.75cm respectively in the Iris Versicolor, with an average measurement of 1.375cm.

-According to the dataset the Iris Virginica has much longer and wider petals than the other two species - the average petal length ranged between 5cm and 7cm with the average being 5.5cm, while the petal width went from 1.5cm to 2.5cm - with the average being 2cm in width.
-Compared to the Setosa the Virginica also has longer sepal length from 5.5cm to 8cm in length.
-The Sepal width in the Virginica was also fairly average - spanning from 2.5cm to 3.75cm in width with the average reading being 3.0cm.
+According to the dataset the Iris Virginica has much longer and wider petals than the other two species - the average Petal Length ranged between 5cm and 7cm with the average being 5.5cm, while the Petal Width went from 1.5cm to 2.5cm - with the average being 2cm.
+Compared to the Setosa the Virginica also has longer Sepal Length from 5.5cm to 8cm in length.
+The Sepal Width in the Virginica was also fairly average - spanning from 2.5cm to 3.75cm in width with the average reading being 3.0cm.

-Below shows an example of one of the scatterplots outputted byt he program.
-It shows a a comparison between Petal Length and Petal Width across the three species:
+Below shows an example of one of the scatterplots outputted by the program.
+It shows a comparison between Petal Length and Petal Width across the three species:

 <p align = "center">
     <img src = "https://github.com/SeanE15/pands-project/blob/main/seanelliottPLPW.png" width = "600" title = "hover text">